|

 was completed showed that two majors, four captains, and

-seven lieutenants were among the lost.
-The Roma's gas bag,
+seven Lieutenants were among the lost.

-followed.
-Lieutenant W. E. Riley, a member of the official
+Lt.
+W. E. Riley, a member of the official

 crew, jumped from a window of the cabin when the explosion